dreikanter/awesome-vst/README.md

 A curated list of [VST](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) plugins.

+This list is not intended to encompass all available plugins but rather to serve as a reference for the most useful and time-tested plugins, presented with a straightforward structure and concise, no-nonsense descriptions.

+Feel free to suggest your favorite plugins, but please refrain from copying random products from the oversaturated VST marketplaces.
+Reference what you actually use and find indispensable in your work, and keep your descriptions succinct.
+This list is designed for users, not for sales purposes.

 ## Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->